ClouDesire/docusaurus/docs/modules-public-tenants.md

 ---

-The Cloudesire platform enables AWS, Azure or Google Cloud partners to automatically provision and bills public cloud services to their customers.
+The Cloudesire platform enables AWS, Azure or Google Cloud partners to automatically provision and bill public cloud services to their customers.

 ## Prerequisites